 Cathy Sproule was elected to represent the constituency of Saskatoon Nutana in 2011 and 2016.
+She is also the Opposition House Leader and a member of the Board of Internal Economy.

 Born and raised on a farm in southern Saskatchewan, Cathy Sproule worked as a lawyer for the federal government as an aboriginal law specialist prior to being elected.